Java-12-Aero/Javacat1-kOS-repo/Readme.md

 The shorthand of the MIT license is:
 1. Don't plagarize (give attribution to the source)
-2. Don't sue (No liability is promised)
+1. Don't sue (No liability is promised)

 For attribution, attribute scripts to **Javacat1** unless they state otherwise.

 ## Readiness Level:

-The code contained within this repo is graded using the [NASA TRL](https://www.nasa.gov/directorates/heo/scan/engineering/technology/txt_accordion1.html) system, with 9 representing code that is actively deployed and 2 representing new, incomplete, untested code.
+The code contained within this repo is graded using the [NASA TRL](https://www.nasa.gov/directorates/heo/scan/engineering/technology/txt_accordion1.html) system, with 9 representing code that is actively deployed with little to no deviation from expected function, and 2 representing new, incomplete, untested code.

+### TRL 9:

+Deorbit.ks
+body_transfer.ks
+execute_maneuver.ks
+inclination_change.ks
+inclination_match.ks
+mun_escape.ks
+mun_impact.ks
+mun_landing.ks
+mun_orbit.ks
+orbit.ks
+set_inlcination.ks

+### TRL 8:

+**Code here needs refining but is functional within acceptable bounds of error**

+Transfer.ks
+rendezvous_2.ks

+### TRL 7:

+**This code is functional**

+Dock.ks

+### TRL 3:

+**Untested**

+Java_lib.ks
+lib_hillsearch.ks